- Telling Twins Apart : How can you tell your identical twins apart without second-guessing yourself?

-My husband, Nebert and I knew we wanted children (someday), but it wasn’t until the dream became our reality: my husband and I were pregnant with multiples.
+My husband, Nebert, and I knew we wanted children (someday), but it wasn’t until the dream became our reality that my husband and I were pregnant with multiples.
 We were just entering the second trimester when we started our googling journey and purchased magazines on tips for telling twins apart in vain.
-What a hell!
+What the hell?
 No one was offering solutions for mothering multiples, especially exclusive breastfeeding and weaning twins apart.

-Immediately after your twins come home, you are thrown into a roller coaster at a thousand miles per hour.
+Immediately after your twins come home, you are thrown onto a roller coaster at a thousand miles per hour.
 Two babies to feed, change diapers, and care for.
 It’s a confusing time for parents to have identical twin babies in their care.
-For the first few days, you may be at a loss to telling your newborn twins apart.
+For the first few days, you may be at a loss to tell your newborn twins apart.

 Nebert and I had an easier time telling our twins apart.
-Matt and Abby are boy-girl twins who, for the most part, did not send us into the insanity of figuring out who is who.
-However, we too have our share of experiences finding a consistent nursing schedule, trying to remember who was hungry last, handled Nipple confusion… and…Oh my!
+For the most part, Matt and Abby are boy-girl twins who, for the most part, did not send us into the insanity of figuring out who is who.
+However, we too have our share of experiences finding a consistent nursing schedule, trying to remember who was hungry last, handling Nipple confusion, etc., and oh my!
 We have a whole novel on mothering multiples, so keep reading our blogs to learn more.

-Still, when babies are dressed, and all swaddled up, it can be pretty hard to tell them apart.
+Still, when babies are dressed and all swaddled up, it can be pretty hard to tell them apart.
 When it happened, a quick peek under the diapers helped us out.
-For you and other parents to identical twins, telling your newborn twins apart for the first time might not be easy.
+For you and other parents of identical twins, telling your newborn twins apart for the first time might not be easy.